giosermon/AirBnB_clone/README.md

-    show - Prints the string representation of an instance based on the class name and id. all - Prints all string representation of all instances based or not on the class name. update - Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file). count - Retrieves the number of instances of a class. precmd - Parse the commad with the format <class name>.command to send it to the way that methods receive it.
+    show - Prints the string representation of an instance based on the class name and id. all - Prints all string representation of all instances based or not on the class name. update - Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).

     models/ --- Directory that contains main classes:

     base_model.py - The BaseModel class is main class where where other classes will be derived.
 This class gives the main attributes like id, created and updated time when a instance occurs.

     Methods inside this class:

     def __init__(self, *args, **kwargs) - Initialization of the BaseModel class def __str__(self) - String representation of the BaseModel class